rmldj/ml-entropy/code_paper/README.md

-# Instructions for reproducing results
+# Instructions for reproducing results in the paper

 ## NOT, OR, AND, XOR dataset results